fxnlabs/function-public-docs/function-network/earn-rewards/README.md

 ## **🚀 Start Earning with Function Network!**

-The more you **use, build, provide, or publish**, the more you **earn points**.
+The more you **chat, develop, provide, or publish**, the more you **earn points**.
 Whether you're a user, developer, or infrastructure provider, there's a way for you to participate in the decentralized AI revolution.

 👉 **Get started and earn points today!** 🚀